 Afro-Cuban Orisha dance is the retention and expression of Nigerian Yoruba Orisha dance post European Slave Trade.
 Orisha dance is poly-rhythmic with an emphasis on communication between dance, drum and song.
 The most common position is the "hinge" position, with knees and hips bent, chest and shoulders forward.

-ICAF Seattle is thankful to 4Culture for their Arts Sustained Support funding.
+ICAF Seattle is thankful to our sponsors for their support to continue our work.

 Make a tax deductible donation to support programming that's creating a thriving community through cultural arts.